Go Back

 Severe weather can derail your travel plans—and your wallet.
 Learn why travel insurance matters, what it covers, how to read the fine print and the best ways to buy it before your next trip.

-As Hurricane Kiko gradually loses wind intensity in the coming days, its center is forecast to pass north of the Hawaiian Islands.
-However, expanding moisture will bring rough seas, rain and gusty winds of concern, AccuWeather meteorologists say.
+As Tropical Storm Kiko gradually loses wind intensity in the coming days, its center is forecast to pass north of the Hawaiian Islands.
+However, an expansive wind field and moisture will bring rough seas and sporadic rain, AccuWeather meteorologists say.

 GET THE FREE ACCUWEATHER APP